 5. Forces you to single-task.

 It’s been proven that we’re just not capable of multitasking.
 In fact, the entire concept of multitasking is a myth.
 Instead of doing several things at the same time, you’re actually cycling through these tasks quickly.
+This makes you more productive, and that alone is one of the great reasons to track your time.

 “When you’re time-tracking, you’re aware that each increment of time — be it 15 minutes or an hour — is being logged.
 This means that you give each task its due time for the simple fact that you want to be able to log it accurately,” writes Jeremy Anderberg.
 “If you’re spending mere minutes on a variety of tasks, your log will be a mess.
 But there’s a certain pride that comes with being able to mark down a full hour or two on a single important item.”